Chrysolina hyperici: Taxonomy

 The species is most often classified as Chrysolina hyperici (Forster, 1771), however it was originally placed in the genus Chrysomela as Chrysomela hyperici.
 It was first scientifically described and named by Johann Reinhold Forster in Novæ species insectorum in the year 1771.
 Within the genus Chrysolina, the species is classified in the subgenus Hypericia.
 It is closely related to the species Chrysolina quadrigemina.

-Names
+Etymology

-Chrysolina hyperici is most often known in English by the common names "St. Johnswort Beetle", "Saint John's Wort Beetle" or close variations.
+Chrysolina hyperici is often known in English by the common names "St. Johnswort Beetle", "Saint John's Wort Beetle" or close variations.
 In the United States C. hyperici is also known by the common name "klamathweed beetle" from one of the common names of Hypericum perforatum.
+It is also known as the lesser St. John's wort beetle, distinguishing it from the greater St. John's wort beetle (Chrysolina quadrigemina).

 Distribution

 Originally distributed in Europa and Asia, it has been introduced in other places as biological control of Hypericum perforatum.